European shares supported by gains in mining and oil companies

 * Airline stocks fall after Barclays price target cuts

-LONDON, June 6 (Reuters) - European stocks steadied on Monday, helped by gains in major mining and oil company shares, following Friday prompted by Friday’s weak U.S. jobs data.
+LONDON, June 6 (Reuters) - European stocks steadied on Monday after falling at the end of last week in the wake of weak U.S. jobs data, as gains in the shares of major mining and oil companies propped up the region’s markets.

 The pan-European STOXX 600 and FTSEurofirst 300 equity indexes were both flat, having fallen around 1 percent on Friday.

-The U.S jobs data hit the dollar, but this in turn gave a lift to the commodity sector, since a weaker greenback makes commodities priced in that currency more affordable for consumers paying with other currencies.
+Last Friday’s weak U.S jobs data hit the U.S. dollar, but this in turn gave a lift to the commodity sector, since a weaker dollar makes commodities priced in that currency more affordable for consumers paying with other currencies.

-Mining stocks such as Anglo American, Rio Tinto and BHP Billiton rose more than 5 percent as the price of copper climbed to its highest level in around four weeks.
+Mining stocks such as Anglo American, Rio Tinto and BHP Billiton rose more than 5 percent as the price of copper climbed to its highest level in around 4 weeks.

 “The mining sector is bouncing up on the back of the weaker dollar,” Hantec Markets’ analyst Richard Perry said.